plinder-org/plinder/docs/dataset.md

 during reconstruction and are not part of the bulk download.

 (annotation-table-target)=
+(annotation-tables-index)=

 ## Release tables

 The annotation table has one row per ligand, not one row per system.
-Values whose natural grain is an entry, chain, interface, or representative are stored once in narrower tables:
+Values whose natural grain is a chain, interface, or representative are stored once in narrower tables.
+Entry-level experimental, taxonomy, and validation fields are stored once in `entry_metadata.parquet`; `entry_pdb_id` is the join key retained on ligand and interface rows.

 - `annotation_table.parquet`: ligand annotations and reconstructable system IDs;
 - `entry_chains.parquet`: one polymer chain in a PDB entry;